 1. Good Marketing Strategy

-The dominance of online communication technologies nowadays allows for translation companies to be more creative and flexible when it comes to their marketing strategies.
-Using multiple marketing channels, both online and offline, their main goal should be to emphasize on the quality and specifics of their services to customers and create a cohesive image.
+The dominance of online communication technologies nowadays allows for translation agencies to be more creative and flexible when it comes to their marketing strategies.
+Using multiple marketing channels, both online and offline, their main goal should be to emphasize on the quality and specifics of their translation services to customers and create a cohesive image.
 Platforms such as Facebook, Google, LinkedIn allow for increased exposure both when it comes to finding new customers and employing more translators.
 With every marketing strategy, however, it is important not to take the attention away from the quality and professionalism of your services since, at the end of the day, that’s what’s going to bring in loyal clients.

 2. Optimize your website

 Apart from social media, optimizing your company’s website is another efficient way to present your work and reach new markets.
 What usually works best is to combine informative, cohesive content, such as clients’ testimonials, with aesthetically pleasing design that reflects the overall image and ideology of the company.
 Implementing knowledge on search engine optimization will also help improve the visibility of a website on the web and will make it more easily identifiable amongst other competitors’ pages.

 Defining your target demographic should be at the top of the translation companies’ priorities.
 Aiming to sell to everyone is simply not efficient and it will end up costing an excessive amount of time and resources.
 Rather, focus on finding the specific client group that will most benefit from your services and get to really know their needs and interests.
 Think of it as forming a new group of really close friends- you want to be careful in selecting the type of people you communicate with, in order to maintain the quality and value of the interactions.